 About Us

-The Heartland Youth Center is a non-profit, charitable organization made up of the BGC Stettler & District and the Big Brothers Big Sisters of Stettler.
-Annually we offer over 20 programs to approximately 325 youth ages 6 – 18 years old in the Stettler and surrounding areas.
+The Heartland Youth Center is a non-profit, charitable organization made up of the BGC Stettler & District.
+Annually we offer over 20 programs to approximately 350 youth ages 6 – 18 years old in the Stettler and surrounding areas.

 Our Mission